Insurance Companies and Long-Term Disability Claims

 Surveillance Tactics

-Claimants should be prepared in case their insurance companies attempt to employ several surveillance tactics to try and inject doubt into a claim.
+Claimants should be prepared in case their insurance companies attempt to employ several surveillance tactics to try to inject doubt into a claim.
 Some of the tactics they use include social media monitoring and video surveillance.

 These tactics may “show” the claimant doing something they claim they cannot.
 However, the insurance companies are usually not attempting to be fair.
 They often will not consider the full context of what they are seeing, only evidence that supports their denial.